Assessing Social Needs

-Improving Social-Emotional Outcomes Starts with Understanding the “Why” Behind a Child’s Social-Emotional Struggles
+Improving Social-Emotional Outcomes Starts with Understanding the “Why” Behind a Child’s Social Anxieties or Difficulties

 Social interactions are inherently complex things.
 One must properly understand and interpret the environment, pick up nuances of how this setting differs from other ones, call upon one’s (hopefully accurate) database of prior social experiences, make a correct prediction about how others might respond to one action versus another, manage social anxieties and other dysregulating factors that undermine our judgment and control the impulse to take unhelpful actions and instead execute on the best course identified—all in the blink of an eye.